Arctic Connections Fund: form and guidance

 - United States

-Applications should be consistent with the key goals, themes and priorities outlined in Arctic Connections (see section 3.3 in the how to apply section).
+Applications should be consistent with the key goals, themes and priorities outlined in the Arctic Connections policy framework (see section 3.3 in the how to apply section) and should demonstrate how they will bring tangible benefit to both Scottish and Arctic communities.

 Projects will be expected to contribute towards at least one, but preferably more, of the five key outcomes: